bitrix24/b24restdocs/api-reference/chats/chat-update/im-chat-update-title.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for standard writing
-- parameter types not specified
+- parameter types are not specified
-- examples missing
+- examples are missing

 {% endnote %}